Epilepsy Fellowship Program

 Overview

-The Penn Epilepsy Center (PEC) is a member of the National Association of Epilepsy Centers and our fellowship program provides training to individuals interested in specializing in the evaluation and management of patients with epilepsy or concern for epilepsy.
+Our ACGME-accredited Epilepsy fellowship has been training outstanding clinicians and academic leaders in the practice of Epilepsy since 2016 (and for more than 15 years prior to that as an ACGME-accredited Clinical Neurophysiology Fellowship).
+We accept up to 4 clinical fellows each year, and fellowship training may last from one to three years depending upon individual career plans and needs of the fellow.The Penn Epilepsy Center (PEC) is a member of the National Association of Epilepsy Centers and our fellowship program provides training to individuals interested in specializing in the evaluation and management of patients with epilepsy or concern for epilepsy.

-- Epilepsy Surgery (>80 procedures last year, including phase II monitoring with stereo EEG and subdural electrodes, implantable devices, resections and laser ablations)
+- Epilepsy Surgery (>100 procedures last year, including phase II monitoring with stereo EEG and subdural electrodes, implantable devices, resections and laser ablations)

 - Outpatient epilepsy, including specialty clinics for epilepsy genetics, neuromodulation, transitioning care from pediatrics to adult, tuberous sclerosis and others

-- Clinical trials - medications and devices
+- Clinical trials - medications, devices, and diagnostic procedures

 - Implantable devices, including RNS, DBS and VNS